CS-Edwards/oahu_trees/README.md

 The final result of the project is a tree (directed acyclic graph) of the oahu tree taxonomic heirarchy.

 ## Notes:
-This all coding components of this project.
+Thisrepo contains all coding components of this project.
 This repository, presentation and write up were submitted on 11/30/22.

 ### Oahu Tree Data
 Sourced from ['Exceptional Trees on Oahu ' API]( https://dev.socrata.com/foundry/data.honolulu.gov/84fd-3fzf)